omunite215/Analytics-Web-App/README.md

 # Analytics Web App

-This is my first project using Vite
+This is my project using Vite

-A website which is a product page of a Bank displaying its products features, clients , feddbackccs and many more.
+A website which is a product page of an Analytics displaying its products features, clients , feedbacks and many more.

 This Project is hosted in Netlify : [Analytics](https://analyticsbyom.netlify.app/)